andyliu19851105/ielts-writing/Task1/10-04-2018-renting-cottage.md

 We loved staying at your cottage last year, and feel that the accommodations really made our anniversary special.
 We upgraded our stay to include jet ski rentals, and plan to do the same this year.

-If it is possible, we would really appreciate being provided with a secure lock for our cottage door.
+If it is possible, we would really appreciate being provided with a security lock for our cottage door.
 When we stayed last year, the lock had rusted away and we did not feel safe leaving our bags in the room.

 If the cottage is available for July 18-25, we could be very happy to book it.
 Please contact me if it is available for rent, and to confirm that the door will have a secure lock.